Ollie-HB/Ollie-HB/README.md

 Communication skills

+Time management and working to deadlines

+ -Agile work processes...

+Organisation Skills · Git/GitHub · TDD · Data analysis · Emotional Intelligence & Empathy · Creative Strategy · Attention to detail · Strong Communication Skills · Management and Leadership

 ## Experience

 **Ambitious about Autism** (Nov 2019 - June 2022)
 *Trust Fundraiser*

-• Successfully managed a portfolio of small/medium trust and statutory funders.
-• Prospect researched trusts, foundations and corporates to identify income growth potential.
-• Produced high quality tailored written applications.
-• Maintained rapport with key funders – including at special events at the House of Lords.
-• Effective grant management – remaining on top of deadlines and budgets.

-- I was responsible for managing a large portfolio of Trust and Foundation donor relationships, ranging from smaller trusts and foundations to much larger charitable organisations.
-The value of my portfolio was raised each year as I exceeded my targets, eventually overseeing a donor pool that brought in approximately £100,000.
+- Responsible for managing a portfolio of around 100 Trust and Foundation donor relationships, remaiaing on top of various competitng deadlines.
+The value of my portfolio was raised each year as I exceeded my targets, eventually overseeing a donor pool that brought in approximately £100,000 per year.
-- I wrote bespoke fundraising bids and reports for high-value clients, liaising with project delivery teams, charity staff and external Grants Managers to ensure the final product met donor's needs, showcased the fantastic work of the charity and enabled accurate and consistent reporting upon a grants conclusion.
+-I wrote bespoke fundraising bids (ranging from £1000-£25,000) and reports for high-value clients.
+This involved liaising with project delivery teams, our finance department and external Grants Managers to ensure our fundraising product met donor's needs, showcased the fantastic work of the charity and enabled accurate and consistent reporting upon a grants conclusion. and assisted on succssful bids worth 6 figures
+- Undertook extensive prospect reserach to identify income growth potential, which involved managing two Prospect Research volunteers, planning their workload to achieve maximum benefit for the charity.

 - Project manager for all small projects across the 3 schools in our network...

-- Managed two Prospect Research volunteers and planned their workload to achieve maximum benefit for the charity.
-- Main success the buses? raised a total of approx 200K during my time there, and assisted on succssful bids worth 6 figures
+- Main success the buses? raised a total of approx 200K during my time there,
--  providing support and promoting neurodiversity across the UK